vshkr99/Arduino-SIG/README.md

 # Arduino-SIG
-Content for the classes to be conducted for Arduino under IEEE USICT
+### Content for the classes to be conducted for Arduino under IEEE USICT
+### Content for Class-2 on 5 Oct 18